Table of Contents

 It also contains the "Rename Particle Types" category, which enables you to modify the name of a particle and save it in your local config.

 The "Visualization" category adds some color to your data.

 Here you can choose if the points are Size[d] by energy deposition, so the size correlates to how much energy this particle has.
 It is also possible to Color by energy deposition which then uses the gradient below to color all the points.

 You have the color stops (Upside down triangles) and the transparency curve (Points).

-The colour stops are added by right-clicking above the gradient and removed in the same manner as the points.
-They can be moved from left to right and the colour can be changed by double-clicking on the gradient.
+The color stops are added by right-clicking above the gradient and removed in the same manner as the points.
+They can be moved from left to right, and the color can be changed by double-clicking on the gradient.

 All of these gradient changes are only visible after hitting the Apply button.